TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 8 - File Error
 9 - other error
 ```
+### Final Phase
+Go back to the Vendor Portal to complete your product setup.

-### Sales Information - Set Price:
+## Sales Information - Set Price:
 This is the price per period for the subscription term of the product.
 Revenue splits are explained in the Vendor Agreement (need link to it here).

-### Upload Software Here:
+## Upload Software Here:
-Once your product is successfully integrated into our permissioning system, take the product out of debug mode (see bool debug above), and export a protected ELD.
+Once your product is successfully integrated into our permissions system, take the product out of debug mode (see bool debug above), and export a protected ELD.
 If you have accompanying files, workspaces, symbol lists, etc, zip everything into one file, and then upload it here.
 This is what will be distributed to end-users at the time of purchase or free trial.

-### Send for approval:
+## Send for approval:
 Click here to send this listing for approval by TAS site moderators.
-You will be notified by email upon acceptace or rejection.
+You will be notified by email upon acceptance or rejection.

 ## Other Notes